Corporate Governance

 3. Audit/Supervisory Committee

-The Audit/Supervisory Committee of the Company is comprised of five people including the chairperson and committee members; the committee audits and supervises the legality of the execution of business of Directors, as well as the validity and appropriateness of decision making and managerial judgments, through attendance at the monthly meetings of the Board of Directors and through the committee's auditing activities.
+The Audit/Supervisory Committee of the Company is comprised of four people including the chairperson and committee members; the committee audits and supervises the legality of the execution of business of Directors, as well as the reasonableness of decision making and managerial judgments, through attendance at the monthly meetings of the Audit/Supervisory Committee, the Board of Directors and through the Audit/Supervisory Committee's auditing activities.

 Members:

-Outside Director and Audit/Supervisory Committee Member Ren Shino
+Outside Director and Audit/Supervisory Committee Member Hiroyuki Ohashi

-Outside Director and Audit/Supervisory Committee Member Nobutaka Murao
+Outside Director and Audit/Supervisory Committee Member Tomoko Nambu

-Outside Director and Audit/Supervisory Committee Member Hiroyuki Mitani
+Outside Director and Audit/Supervisory Committee Member Hidehiko Nishiyama

 4. Nominating and Compensation Committee